munshaw/my-systems-old/Workstation.md

 stack install brittany
 ```

 I installed the latest version of LLVM+Clang that GHC supports (try running ghc on a simple .hs file with `-fllvm` to see which version it supports).
+I also installed the latest full latex version.
 We can search avalible versions with

 ```
 nix-env -qa 'llvm.*'
 nix-env -qa 'clang.*'
+nix-env -qa 'texlive.*'
 ```

-Then installed them with
+Then install them with

 ```
 nix-env -i llvm-9.0.1
 nix-env -i clang-wrapper-9.0.1
+nix-end -i texlive-combined-full-2019
 ```

 Finally I installed [vscode](https://code.visualstudio.com/).
 I installed Code Spell Checker, Todo Tree, Rewrap, Simple GHC, Brittany, and Haskell Linter.
 I set the font to Fira Code, and enabled ligatures.
 Word wrap is set to wordWrapColumn, and Rewrap Autowrap is enabled.